plink-plonk-studio/meson_wrap_godot_cpp/README.md

 # Godot CPP Meson Wrapper

+## WHy not use the WrapDB version?

+We provide additional patching to allow an extension to be built as an engine module as well.

 ## Usage

 Download the [godot-cpp.wrap](https://github.com/plink-plonk-studio/meson_wrap_godot_cpp/releases/latest/download/godot-cpp.wrap) for the release version you would like to use, and put it in your `subprojects` folder.